hamfry/deep_learning_toy/README.md

 tqdm,
 h5py.

-Create the following folders in the root you are storing network.py and data_load.py files:
+Create the following folders (in the root you are storing network.py and data_load.py files):

-models: for the trained model to be saved,
+'models' for the trained model to be saved,

-data: for the MNIST dataset to be extracted into.
+'data' for the MNIST dataset to be extracted into.

 Once done, run the code using ```python network.py``` from the terminal.